 For those planning overnight trips, there are many backcountry huts which trampers can use.
 The tracks are not as developed as they are in other parks and are not continuously marked.
 Most involve river crossings, with high rainfall causing rivers to rise quickly.
 Some areas are prone to avalanche risk between May and November.

-Please check at the Department of Conservation visitor centre for up-to-date information on weather and track conditions.
+Check at the DOC visitor centre for up-to-date information on weather and track conditions.
 Plan your trip to your ability and be prepared for sudden changes in weather

 Weather for Arthur's Pass National Park